uqlibrary/technology-training/Git/git.md

 We didn't have to create a remote called `origin`, that was done by default by Git when cloning the repository.

-You can see that the changes are now live on GitHub.
+You can see that the changes are now live on GitLab.

 The Owner can now download the Collaborator's changes from GitHub: